-We estimate that when 2016 figures are in, the U.S. electricity sector will have reduced its emissions of carbon dioxide by 27 percent since 2005, thus achieving more than four-fifths of the 2030 carbon-reduction goal set by the Obama Administration’s Clean Power Plan.
+By the end of 2016, the U.S. electricity sector had reduced its emissions of carbon dioxide by 25 percent since 2005, thus achieving nearly four-fifths of the 2030 carbon-reduction goal set by the Obama Administration’s Clean Power Plan.
 While this suggests the CPP goals were too modest, this is genuine progress, even if confined to electricity (i.e., omitting motor vehicles, refineries, industrial processing, etc.).

-The good news gets even better: as best we can estimate, 58 percent of the electricity sector’s carbon reduction since 2005 is due to clean electricity, and just 42 percent due to substitution for coal by natural gas.
+The good news gets even better: as best we could estimate, 58 percent of the electricity sector’s carbon reduction in 2016 vis-a-vis 2005 is due to clean electricity, and just 42 percent due to substitution for coal by natural gas.
 This finding belies the prevailing narrative crediting fracked gas for most of the reduction in coal burning and the resulting lowering of carbon emissions.

-The electricity sector’s reduction in carbon emissions is good news not only because of its magnitude but because it effectively “banks” emission reductions against a slowing of progress looming under the incoming Trump administration.
+The electricity sector’s reduction in carbon emissions is good news not only because of its magnitude but because it effectively “banks” emission reductions against a slowing of progress looming under the Trump administration.
 The leading role played by clean electricity is good news because it comes without the climate-damaging methane emissions associated with natural gas extraction and transportation, and because it signifies the emergence of a new energy economy built on inherently clean energy production and usage technologies that can scale rapidly, economically and gracefully.

 While this trend is heartening, far more is needed for the United States to meet its economy-wide carbon-reduction pledge under the Paris climate agreement, especially in light of the rise in emissions in the transportation sector spurred by cheap petroleum fuels, which we’ve been reporting for two years.
 That surge underscores the need for robust carbon taxes to stimulate big emission reductions.